Developing Bots

 # Log what the transaction *would* have done, had a signer been enabled

-If you configure your application to use a signer, and that signer signs anything given to it, remember that you can lose substational amounts of funds if you deploy this to a production network.
+If you configure your bot to use a signer, and that signer signs anything given to it, remember that you can lose substational amounts of funds if you deploy this to a production network.
+Always test your bots throughly before deploying, and always use a dedicated key for production signing with your bot in a remote setting.

 Distributed Execution

-Using only the silverback run ... command in a defualt configuration executes everything in one process and the job queue is completely in-memory with a shared state.
-In some high volume environments, you may want to deploy your Silverback application in a distributed configuration using multiple processes to handle the messages at a higher rate.
+Using only the silverback run ... command in a default configuration executes everything in one process and the job queue is completely in-memory with a shared state.
+In some high volume environments, you may want to deploy your Silverback bot in a distributed configuration using multiple processes to handle the messages at a higher rate.

 The primary components are the client and workers.
 The client handles Silverback events (blocks and contract event logs) and creates jobs for the workers to process in an asynchronous manner.